FrozenNode/Laravel-Administrator/src/docs/configuration.md

 	 */
 	'logout_path' => 'user/logout',

 Provide any value that would work with Laravel's `URL::to()` method.
+If you don't want the logout link just set it to null, 'logout_path' => null, instead of a link.

 <a name="redirect-key"></a>
 ### Redirect Key